wehlutyk/thesis/content/4-discussion.md

 The interaction requires a fine balance of bonuses and rejection penalties so that the functionality is not abused, but it gives subjects an interest in the task: a receiving subject is encouraged to ask for a consistent utterance, because they will later be asked to pass on their own memorisation of that utterance to another subject.
-Combining such minimal interactions with contextual paragraphs could further ensure that subjects do not change to a completely different utterance in order to see their proposal accepted: if the receiver is presented with the contextual paragraph when deciding to accept or reject the proposed utterance, then they will expect the two to be consistent with each other.
+Combining such minimal interactions with contextual paragraphs could further ensure that subjects do not change to a completely different utterance in order to see their proposal accepted: if the receiver is presented with the contextual paragraph when deciding to accept or reject the proposed utterance, then they will expect the proposal to be consistent with its context.
+The possibility for multiple proposals introduces a new challenge however: if, for instance, a receiving subject rejects two proposals and accepts the third, it is not clear which of the rejected or accepted proposals they will base themselves on when writing their own proposals for the next subject.
+Parent-child links thus become less well-defined in this situation.

-While these changes allow us to introduce minimal forms of context and interaction in a transmission chain, the paradigm dissociates the complexity of one communication means, namely the utterances (which have highly complex linguistic structure), from the complexity of another communication means, namely the interaction itself (which is minimal).
+While these changes may allow us to introduce minimal forms of context and interaction in a transmission chain, the paradigm still dissociates the complexity of one communication means, namely the utterances (which are realistic and thus have highly complex linguistic structure), from the complexity of another communication means, namely the interaction itself (which is minimal).
 This is quite compatible with Relevance Theory, but the result is still somewhat unecological: if context and interactive situation are crucial to the way meaning is understood (according to both Relevance Theory and the Enactive approach), it would be more natural to match the complexity allowed by the interactive situation with the complexity of other communication means that are provided to the subjects.
 At the very least, it seems necessary to have an interactive situation at least as versatile as the productions that are asked of the subjects.
-Thus, asking subjects to write complex utterances while constraining their non-verbal interaction to a binary acceptance-rejection outcome still only makes sense in a code model theory, where complex meanings can be understood in spite of the interactive situation being extremely simple.
+In other words, asking subjects to write complex utterances while constraining their non-verbal interaction to a binary acceptance-rejection outcome still only makes sense in a code model theory, where complex meanings can be understood in spite of the interactive situation being extremely simple.
-To create situations where the meshing of context, interaction and meaning can be understood, then, it is necessary to match the complexity of all the communicative means provided to the subjects (interactive, verbal, or other).
+To create situations where the meshing of context, interaction and meaning can be studied, then, it is necessary to match the complexity of all the communicative means provided to the subjects (interactive, verbal, or other).
 In what follows we discuss possibilities for analysing situations where the complexity is close to that of real life.
 We then move on to situations where both the interaction situation and the possible meanings have a much reduced complexity.